Discover. Explore. Enjoy.

 Discover an urban wilderness

-In the heart of Oldham, five minutes from the town centre, lies a hidden wilderness waiting to be discovered.
+In the heart of Oldham, ten minutes from the town centre, lies a hidden wilderness waiting to be discovered.
 Loved by locals who know and visit it, the Northern Roots site stretches all the way from award-winning Alexandra Park in the north, past Park Bridge Heritage Centre, to Bankfield Clough in the south; 160-acres of lush urban green space looking out onto the foothills of the Peak District.

 Connect with nature